mkbabb/parse-that/docs/tranches/B/PROGRESS.md

   `10/6/1/1/10/5`, then converges to M2 when diagnostics are enabled.
 The difference is traversal provenance, not rollback leakage.
 D remains killed;
   no new checkpoint or recovery layer is admitted.
+- P3 direct closure expresses the survivor laws without compiler, table, unordered engine, source-leaf seam, packrat, `/utils` or parser-owned result.
+All 36 warmed success projections and two failure-state subsets are equal, but the 4/8/16/33/96/753 state/value/result range is only 1.0656–1.5238×.
+Construction calls are prewarmed and measure 1.7118–1.9534×; failures measure 1.3459–1.7557×; grammar heap is 40.5% smaller and retained parse-state heap 12.4% larger.
+The harness omits complete state, failure-result, invalid-M2, build-plus-first/cold, alternating-shape, bootstrap and scaled diagnostics-on recovery proof.
+It is killed without promoting the bounded correctness subset.
 - P2-C closes cold/hot dispatch.
 Candidate/control construction ratios are
   0.0597–0.0785× and build-plus-first-parse ratios 0.0696–0.0846× across
   4/8/16/33/96/753.
 Stabilized exact-product success is